Skip to main content

 • not drank anything for more than 8 hours when awake

-• been vomiting repeatedly
+• vomited repeatedly

 • blood in their vomit or their vomit is green or black